This page may contain compensated links. For more information read our disclosure policy here.

 As we moved on through the stages, from purees to chewable food, baby food started to become a bit more fun.
-I’ll never forget the faces Elliott would pull when experiencing the new textures.
+I’ll never forget the faces Master E would pull when experiencing the new textures of the baby recipes I’d created for him.
 Sometimes if he was struggling with the textures, particularly meat, I would blitz them into a puree to make it easier for him but so he could still experience the new taste.

 I was lucky to have a neighbour that had a daughter the exact same age.
 To change up the variety for our babies, we used to agree on the food we’d each make, portion it up and swap the food with each other so our babies had variety.
 A great way to do it if you have a friend with a similar aged child.

 But, there were times when I was utterly exhausted and the last thing I wanted to think about was preparing more food.
 You know, those nights when you just couldn’t be bothered cooking so you order takeaway or those times you need to go out but haven’t had time to prepare and pack a lunch for your bub?
-Well, that used to happen to me A LOT and I’m not afraid to say that I resorted to pre-packaged baby food, Heinz Infant was one of them.
+Well, that used to happen to me A LOT and I’m not afraid to say that I resorted to pre-packaged baby food.
 Boy did it take a lot of the stress off my shoulders, especially having post-natal depression.

 2 ripe pears